-Don’t let your interview follow-up note cost you the job.
+Don’t let your interview thank-you note cost you the job.
 Avoid these common mistakes.
-[TWEET]

-A survey conducted by temp agency Accountemps found that 91 percent of hiring managers say receiving an interview thank note has a positive impact on the interviewee’s candidacy.
+A survey conducted by TopResume found that 68 percent of hiring managers say receiving an interview thank-you note has an impact on the interviewee’s candidacy.

 In other words, if you’re not conducting proper interview follow-up and and saying thanks, you’re hurting your chances of landing the job.

 However, not all thank-you notes are created equal.
-In fact, when written incorrectly, your thank-you can do more harm than help.
-Below are seven of the most common mistakes you should avoid when sending your post-interview thank-you notes.
+In fact, when written incorrectly, your thank you can do more harm than you think.
+Below are seven of the most common mistakes you should avoid when sending your post-interview thank-you email.